KMKfw/kmk_firmware/docs/modules.md

 when tapped, and modifier when held.
 - [Power](power.md): Power saving features.
 This is mostly useful when on battery power.
 - [Split](split_keyboards.md): Keyboards split in two.
 Seems ergonomic!
+- [TapDance](tapdance.md): Different key actions depending on how often it is pressed.